juergenweb/FrontendForms/README.md

 6. Hookable methods for further customization
 7. Multi-language
 8. Option to send emails using HTML email templates within the WireMail class (additional methods and properties)

+## Requirements
+* PHP>=8.0.0
+* ProcessWire>=3.0.181
+* GD-Library for CAPTCHA image creation

+This module will work without GD-Library too, but you will not be able to use CAPTCHA in this case.

 ## Table of contents
 * [Quick-start guide](#quick-start-guide)